analogdevicesinc/ai8x-training/README.md

 The number of discarded pixels is network specific and dependent on pooling strides and the types of convolution.
 In general, streaming mode is only useful for networks where the output data dimensions decrease from layer to layer (for example, by using a pooling stride).

+*Note: Streaming mode requires the use of FIFOs.*

 #### FIFOs

 Since the data memory instances are single-port memories, software would have to temporarily disable the accelerator in order to feed it new data.
 Using  FIFOs, software can input available data while the accelerator is running.
 The accelerator will autonomously fetch data from the FIFOs when needed, and stall (pause) when no enough data is available.